 And there’s the rub.
 Imagination, or as in this case, the failure to imagine, I would put it, empathise.
 That’s the thing that kept me tight lipped about my experiences for so long.
 Other people could not let go of their worldview long enough to attempt to imagine what it was like looking through my eyes and hearing the world I hear.
 The upshot of this is every conversation that is linked to my experience as a person of colour, needs a gloss and footnotes. the thing is, when you do this, you can end up tangled in someone else’s matrix where they interject a reading of the world through the prism of their experiences and it all becomes about the group they belong to by lack of melanin and one I have a right to remain in, as long as the political winds don’t get stuck blowing too far from the right.
 Which is a scary thought.
 I come away from encounters like this feeling bruised and annoyed because they tend to make everybody taking part feel a bit grubby because my experiences in the same places at the same times as them are not the same.
 All this does is throw my own experience into troublesome sharp relief leaving me to consider that they are also be part of the problem.

-A lot of the choppy conversations I have hinge on the idea that I have misunderstood the intentions of the people I am holding up as problematic and ever that they have failed to acknowledge that my equal opportunities monitoring checkbox is not the same as theirs.
+A lot of the choppy conversations I have hinge on the idea that I have misunderstood the intentions of the people I am holding up as problematic and never that they have failed to acknowledge that my equal opportunities monitoring checkbox is not the same as theirs.
 Ever.

 I’ve been on the recieving end of people’s opinions about the way I look my entire life and for the most part those opinions are 24 carat bollocks.
 Most of it is thoughtless but benign.
 What gets my goat is when people argue with me about what I’m actually made of.
 I can’t help but wonder how much of this is irritation about someone asking me what I am, being told what I am and then being asked if I am sure of my sources.
-I am sure of my sources because being adopted means there is a legal paper trail and it’s all there, including the name of my birth father which is the Muslim world equivalent of Chang.
+I am sure of my sources because being adopted means there is a legal paper trail and it’s all there, including the name of my birth father which is the Somali world equivalent of Smith.